 Then I suffered some injuries on the road to recovery and scrambled about to find some solutions.
 I ended up writing a bit more, about things I would have done differently during my recovery.
 And then I wrote another post to give a handy list of all the tried and tested products I’ve used along the way.

-What started as one post has sprawled to pages of tips and advice on getting ACL surgery and how best to recover after an ACL repair.
+What started as one post has sprawled to pages of tips and advice on the surgery and how best to recover.

-Hence, this post – my real life guide to ACL surgery and recovery.
+Hence, this post.
 From here you can access all of my other guides, tricks and tips and experiences from having my ACL repaired.
-Feel free to bookmark this page and check back along the various stages of your ACL journey.
+Feel free to bookmark this page and check back along the various stages of your journey.

 Tearing my ACL